Hablamos Español Insurance Companies We Work With

 A real example

 A homeowner insured the house for the price he paid, including the lot.
-After a fire, the rebuild cost more than the dwelling limit, and the difference came out of his pocket.
-Replacement cost coverage with inflation protection would have closed the gap.
+After a fire, the rebuild cost more than the dwelling limit, because the price he paid reflected land and location, not construction.

 Details changed to protect privacy.
 Shared to illustrate, not to promise an outcome.